amriteshs/CBIN/README.md

-# COMP9321 Assignment 3
+# Heart Disease Web Application

-## Project Description
+## Description
-This assignment produces a web application which contains different analysis/task on the ”processed.cleveland.data” data set.
+Produce a web application which contains different analysis/task on the ”processed.cleveland.data” data set.

 The main functions of the web application are the following:
 1) Visualise the statistics for basic statistics of a dataset by groups of